 Assistant Instructor: Reem Shraim

-This leadership development program explores some of the ways in which leaders, particularly over the past two centuries, have arisen in a number of settings.
-How do we define greatness in leadership?
+This SMSP leadership development program explores the ways in which leadership is enacted and effective in various national and cultural contexts.
 Have the standards remained static, or have they changed over time?
 How have leaders overcome the obstacles in their paths?
 What traits, if any, do they have in common?
 Do leaders make the times in which they serve, or do the times dictate the leaders who emerge?
 Are leadership skills innate, or can they be learned and developed?

-The seminar will stimulate thinking through readings and discussion about leadership theories, research, and trends, as well as notable figures from the past and present in a variety of settings.
+Using readings and discussion about leadership theories, research, and trends, we focus not only on studying leaders, but also developing the leadership skills and potential of our SMSP Scholars.
 Readings include selections from biography, analysis and commentary, history, and autobiography.
 The seminar also features private sessions with prominent leadership figures from the UAE and the United States who will discuss their views, experiences, and firsthand observations about leadership.
 In recent years, the Scholars have met with notable leaders in the UAE such as:

 This course is designed to help students improve their public speaking skills and learn how to confidently present on variety of topics in diverse settings.
 The course offers intensive feedback and correction on students' spoken English and includes videotaping of formal and informal presentations to provide students a record of their progress.
 Final presentations will be assessed by a panel of judges.

 Critical Thinking and Persuasive Writing is a complement to the academic courses in the program.
-The course takes place primarily online, although there are also four in-person classes.
+The course takes place primarily online.
 For the class, the scholars: